Ezeko/backendevaluation/readme.md

 <b>PUT</b> /api/admin/stories/update

 /admin/stories/update
 Where admin updates stories.
-All the parameters should be sent with the form including the user_id and the story's id
+All the parameters should be sent with the form including the stoty id

+Assumption is that it is only admin that can have access to the delete button